plediii/dual-protocol/README.md

 The destination address names a resource controlled by a host function mounted on the dual-protocol domain.
-Under the hood, the destination address is a HevEmitter event, which is lists of strings.
+Under the hood, the destination address is a HevEmitter event, which is a list of strings representing the heirarchical event.

 The entity associated with the message is expressed by the optional body.
 Messages without bodies can be interpreted like HTTP GET or